[Image: The Rep Building, Dundee]

 Purpose

-Waypoint-1 was launched in March 2021 in response to our post-pandemic world in which political, economic and cultural volatility are increasingly the norm.
+Waypoint-1 was launched in March 2021 in response to our post-pandemic world in which political, economic and cultural volatility are the norm.
 Performance makers now contend with circumstances which continue to be unpredictable, and where any form of future planning is difficult.
 Waypoint-1 seeks to offer practical, flexible support to ECPMs that focuses on the specific needs of the individual.
 This offer is made in support of – and as a deliberate complement to – existing professional development opportunities provided elsewhere in Scotland.

 Aims